 Program Overview and Milestones

-The goal of the Neurosciences Program is to teach students how to approach and solve research problems in Neuroscience.
-We do this by developing students' skills in modern methods of neuroscience research, their ability to appraise the scientific literature and make scientific judgements, to be self-confident and skillful in communicating research results and ultimately to function as independent creative neuroscientists.
+The Neurosciences Program teaches students how to approach and solve research problems by developing skills in modern methods of neuroscience research, the ability to appraise the scientific literature and make scientific judgements, to be self-confident and skillful in communicating research results and ultimately to function as independent creative neuroscientists.
 Students work closely with faculty, postdoctoral fellows and other students to achieve these goals.

 - Incoming students attend a two-week boot camp in early September.
 Comprised of lectures and labs, students learn a host of techniques in cellular and molecular aspects of neuroscience.

 - Students enroll in Core courses and Journal Club, complete additional course requirements, and attend Superfriends talks given by senior Neuroscience students.

 - Weekly faculty talks are hosted so students may learn about ongoing research in Neuroscience program labs.

 - Students complete at least 3 laboratory rotations to gain hands-on experience in a variety of approaches and methods, get to know faculty members and their laboratory groups, and gain information about the research area for their thesis.

 - Students apply for extramural fellowships and grants for which they are eligible (e.g., NSF GRFP, HHMI)

 - Students join a thesis lab at the end of the first year.

 - The second year is occupied by the initiation of a thesis project.
 The Qualifying Examination is taken by the end of the second year in the program.